pebender/alexa-for-lg-webos-tv/docs/bridge/classes/Bridge.md

 - ensures the Configuration directory exists,
 - retrieves the Configuration,
-- builds a Backend using the retrieved Configuration,
+- builds the services using the retrieved Configuration,
-- builds a Middle using the retrieved Configuration and the built Backend,
-- builds a Frontend using the retrieved Configuration and the built Middle,
+- builds a link using the retrieved Configuration and the built services,
-- builds a Bridge containing the retrieved Configuration, the built Backend, the built Middle and the built Frontend, and
+- builds a bridge containing the retrieved Configuration, the built services, the built link, and
 - returns the built bridge.

 #### Returns